Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

 All client libraries in the Python SDK repo are automatically opted in to running mypy (TODO not yet).
 If there is a reason why a particular library should not run mypy, it is possible to add that library to a block list to prevent mypy from running checks.

-1) Place the package name on this block list: <url>
+1) Place the package name on this block list: TODO
-2) Open an issue tracking that <library-name> should be opted in to running mypy
+2) Open an issue tracking that "library-name" should be opted in to running mypy